Alejandra-BM/ProxPot/README.md

 ## 🚀 Requirements

-- Proxmox VE installed on host machine
+- Proxmox VE installed on host machine (only for the Terraform deployment)
 - Terraform
 - Ansible
 - Ubuntu 22.04 cloud image
-- Big VM for log analysis (can also be made in PROXMOX)
+- Sandbox (big VM) for log analysis
 - Internet access for VMs (for downloading packages)

 ---